Infographic Design (print-based)

 We had a time constraint of two weeks to perform research, design, and write an analysis report.
 Our output was in a standard print size document (PDF) 11 x 17 ".

-Our journey until 8th iteration
+Our journey until the 8th iteration of this infographic design project.

 To view the PDF version (for the optimal view): click here